EugeneHasJeans/EugeneHasJeans.github.io/README.md

 The hardware was completed in CENG 317 Hardware Production Techniques independently and the application will be completed in CENG 319 Software Project.
-These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 2 or 3 student group.
+These will be integrated together in the subsequent term in CENG 355 Computer Systems Project as a member of a 3 student group.

 Background
 ==========

 The problem solved by project is the frequency of people that drink and drive and endanger their lives and the lives of others.
-Using the alcoholic level tester, people can realize how much alcohol is actually in their system and from that can create a solution for their safety instead of going into a bad path.
+Using the alcohol level tester, people can realize how much alcohol is actually in their system and from that can create a solution for their safety instead of going into a bad path.
 Every year there is a call of help for people to stop drinking and driving, but yet every year there are accidents that always lead to a common problem of alcohol consumption.
 Studies have shown that out of all the young drinking drivers who cause harm on the road, the largest age group is 19 years of age, which is also a big age group for the use of technology and phones/gadgets.
-I believe that the more people who use this project will lower the rate of this problem and bring us one step closer to a solution for drinking and driving.
+We believe that the more people who use this project will lower the rate of this problem and bring us one step closer to a solution for drinking and driving.